sushmaakoju/research-experience/learning-as-a-hobby/readme.md

 <b>Note:</b> Some of the courses/topics are evolving, so they are repeated, may remain as an ongoing study.
 For some of the aforementioned courses/workshops relevant to my studies on Neurosymbolic methods and NLP/AI, I am presently preparing materials/notes, for <b>my revision</b>, for $\textit{\color{brown}Proof}$-of-study" & coursework simultaneously that are marked with a note $\color{blue}(notes, WIP)$ Work-In-Progress (WIP).
 But these notes will be released after graduation from my PhD.
 I am thankful to the mentors, supervisors, friends that helped and recommended some of these courses/topics to study.

+For more information: <a href="https://github.com/sushmaakoju/research-experience/tree/main?tab=readme-ov-file#disclaimer">Please refer this</a> and <a href="https://github.com/sushmaakoju/research-experience/blob/main/learning-as-a-hobby/neurosymbolic-methods-study.md#learning-as-a-hobby-neurosymbolic-methods-in-ai"> this note</a>.

 ### Teaching relevant Certifications & Case studies - Career Pathway

 - Teaching Assistant for Machine Learning and Artificial Intelligence, CU Boulder, Fall 2021 & spring 2022.
+- Research studies on Online Learning using Active, Interactive & Collaborative learning methods and engagement before and after Pandemic, Summer 2022, University of Colorado Boulder for Online Learning on coursera.
 - Teaching Assistant for CSC 473 Automata, Grammars and Languages, University of Arizona, Aug 2023 - May 2023
 - Independent Study: Teaching Writing Across the Curriculum (WAC), <a href="https://academicaffairs.arizona.edu/about-cirtl">CIRTL</a>, IA 699, Fall 2023
 - Independent Study: Teaching-as-Research course, <a href="https://academicaffairs.arizona.edu/about-cirtl">CIRTL</a>, IA 699, Spring 2024